 Shoreline Strategies

-The author shares two techniques for catching winter brook trout
+The author shares two techniques for catching winter brook trout.

 Brook trout are fish that like the shoreline.
 This is true during all four seasons in Ontario, but it's especially the case when ice covers the lakes and ponds of Ontario's northland.
 The reason brookies dig the ice-covered lake edges is simple: that's where the food is.
-The blown-down trees, abandoned beaver houses, and boulders that make up most of shoreline provide cover—and homes—for the things brook trout eat.
+The blown-down trees, abandoned beaver houses, and boulders that make up most of the shoreline provide cover—and homes—for the things brook trout eat.
 That list of edibles includes minnows, all manner of nymphs and aquatic insects, leeches, snails, and amphibians.
 There actually isn't much a brook trout won't eat.
 That means brook trout will cruise the shores of a lake hoping to intersect with some food.
 Any food.
 Yes, not all shores are equal, and there are a few things to look for when you are fishing a new lake.

 ice anglers on frozen lake